lucamatarelli/satire_detector/README.md

 ## 📎 Author

-Created by [Your Name] — ML enthusiast with a passion for language and social context in AI.
+Created by Luca Matarelli — ML enthusiast with a passion for language and social context in AI.

 ---